nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Lazy Scrolling {{since '9.3'}}

-It is now possible to easily and immediately scroll a whole resultset of documents / images / videos.
-When the resultset is sorted, the default UI provides ability to scroll up to a certain aggregate value, facilitating the ability to find the exact image that was required.
+It is now possible to easily and immediately scroll a whole result set of documents / images / videos.
+When the result set is sorted, the default UI provides ability to scroll up to a certain aggregate value, facilitating the ability to find the exact image that was required.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22668](https://jira.nuxeo.com/browse/NXP-22668).

 #### Bulk Download Action on Document Selection {since '9.3'}}

-A new action is available in the bulk selection actions list, that allows to bulk download selected content in a single zip downloaded asynchronously.
-The main file is added to the zip for each selected document.
+A new action is available in the bulk selection actions list, that allows to bulk download selected content in a single ZIP downloaded asynchronously.
+The main file is added to the ZIP for each selected document.
 When it comes to folders, content is recursively resolved up to a configurable level.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23095](https://jira.nuxeo.com/browse/NXP-23095).